wolf31o2-dot-org/hadoop-cookbook-archive/README.md

 Usage
 =====

-This cookbook performs the tasks described in the Hadoop Quick Start[1] to get the software installed.
+This cookbook performs the tasks described in the [Hadoop Quick Start](http://wiki.apache.org/hadoop/QuickStart) to get the software installed.
 You should copy this to a site-cookbook and modify the templates to meet your requirements.

 Once the recipe is run, the distributed filesystem can be formated